Dubai: Why villa prices in these communities have more than doubled in 4 years?

 Oil prices eased after a 3% jump on Monday as investors kept a wary eye on the risk of a widening conflict in the Middle East

-Villa prices in Dubai’s 10 communities have more than doubled in the past four years, driven by the higher demand from residents and high net-worth individuals who relocated to Dubai.
+Villa prices in ten Dubai communities have more than doubled in the past four years, driven by the higher demand from residents and high net-worth individuals who relocated to Dubai.

 According to the latest data released by global real estate consultancy ValuStrat, Arabian Ranches, Dubai Hills Estate, Emirates Hills, Green Community West, Jumeirah Islands, Jumeirah Park, Palm Jumeirah, The Lakes, The Meadows and Victory Heights saw capital values of villas in these communities jumping more than 100 per cent since 2020-21 till July 2024.